acominola/STREaM/README.md

 The main Matlab file to run STREaM is [```MAIN_STREAM.m```](https://github.com/acominola/STREaM/blob/master/MAIN_STREaM.m).

 Users should set the following input settings, before running the file:
-- household size
+- HOUSEHOLD SIZE
 ```matlab
 % --- A. Household size setting
 param.HHsize = 2; % This parameter should be in the interval (1,6).
 % From 1 to 5, it indicates the number of people living in the
 % house.
 6 means ">5".
 ```
-- presence of end-uses (available fixtures in this version of STREaM are toilet, shower, faucet, clothes washer, dishwasher, bathtub) and their efficiency (in the code below "St" refers to "Standard" fixtures, "HE" to "High-efficiency" fixtures):
+- PRESENCE OF END USES (available fixtures in this version of STREaM are toilet, shower, faucet, clothes washer, dishwasher, bathtub) AND THEIR EFFICIENCY (in the code below "St" refers to "Standard" fixtures, "HE" to "High-efficiency" fixtures):

 ```matlab
 % --- B. Water consuming fixtures selection